AhmadHouraniah/sdc-promotion-utility/README.md

 ## Validation Framework

-The validation framework provides comprehensive verification of SDC files and promoted constraints with multiple validation approaches.
+The validation framework provides optional verification of SDC files and promoted constraints using industry-standard tools.

+### Validation Control
+- **Disabled by default**: Tests run without validation for faster execution
+- **Enable when needed**: Use `VALIDATE=1` to run OpenSTA timing validation
+- **Focus on core functionality**: SDC generation works regardless of validation results

 ### Available Validation Methods